dbmdz/heritrix-harvest-analysis/Readme.md

 ## Duplicate Checking

 Checks a crawl.log for duplicate files determined by hash value.
-This is useful if your harvest is unexpectedly big as a website might might deliver the same content under different URLs (there are for example websites delivering wrong pages instead of 404 repsonse codes).
+This is useful if your harvest is unexpectedly big as a website might deliver the same content under different URLs (there are for example websites delivering wrong pages instead of 404 response codes).

 You can filter for URLs corresponding to certain response codes.
 If you don't, everything is analyzed.